mitchyboy3/Notes-and-WalkThroughs/Patterns/design patterns.md

 3. Favor composition (behavior being composed with the right behavior objec) over inheritance.
 Creating systems using composition gives you more flexibility.
 Not only does it let you encapsulate a family of algorithms into their own set of classes but it also lets you change behavior at runtime.
 Composition is used in MANY design patters.

+When you’re working with data about people, FP works well.
+When you’re trying to simulate people, OOP works well.